 MET Values for Various Swimming Intensities

-From this table, you can see that when you increase the intensity and swim at a higher effort, more energy is expended, and more calories are burned.
+From this table, you can see that when you increase your intensity and swim at a higher effort, more energy is expended, and therefore more calories are burned.

 |Swim Effort||MET Value|

 In addition, different strokes tend to burn more calories than others, as is illustrated in the compendium.
 Studies in competitive swimmers have found more energy is used in strokes like breaststroke and butterfly compared to backstroke and freestyle.